Ale32bit/SwitchChat/README.md

 * queueInterval - Internal queue interval for `say` and `tell` functions
 * messageQueue - Internal array for the queue interval
 * ws - WebSocket connection
+* options - Options of the client set by the user

+### Options
+* queueInterval - Interval of messages queue.
+Default 350 (in ms)
+* restartOnTellError - Restart connection if bugged.
+Default true

 ### Capabilities
 * `say` - Say a message to all player